Every job-seeker knows the stat: 70% of jobs are filled through networking.

 While that might have been true 20 years ago, in the age of the Internet and social networks, no one is truly beyond your reach today.
 And, in fact, you don’t even need to be a highly extroverted mover-and-shaker to network with the right people.
 You just need to follow these five simple steps:

-OK, now that your LinkedIn engine is revved up, it’s time to point it in the right direction.
+Let’s start with your target.
 Which means figuring out who, exactly, you want to contact.

 Let’s say that your dream job is to become a Marketing Manager at Slack.
 In that case, the person who controls your career destiny is most likely the Marketing Director there, since that’s one level higher – AKA the hiring manager.
 And so you can run an advanced LinkedIn search (Company = Slack, Title = Marketing Director) to find the exact right person.